 World War Two, 1939-1945

 Frank Ernest Burtenshaw, Second Radio Officer, Merchant Navy.
-Frank was from England but had worked for the Postal Service as a Telegraphist at Carmarthen.
-He joined the Mercantile Marine and served aboard the R.F.A.
-Gray Ranger.
+Frank was born in Coggleshall, Essex on 11 August 1923, the son of George Albert Burtenshaw and Florence Adele Burtenshaw (nee Taylor).
+His father was a Water Bailiff and prior to the war had moved the family to Milling, Rhos, Haverfordwest.
+His mother died in 1938 and his father remarried to Augusta Mary Neuzerling, before moving to St. Anthony’s Lodge, Llansteffan.
+Frank worked for the Postal Service as a Telegraphist at Carmarthen and resided at Tegfan, Abergwili.
+He joined the Merchant Navy soon after the outbreak of war and was posted aboard the RFA Gray Ranger.
 The Ranger Class were the first class of tanker built for the Royal Fleet Auxiliary since the First World War.
 The Gray Ranger measured 349ft in length, 47ft in breadth and 20ft in draught.
 The funnel was positioned on the port side and it was fitted with a derrick at the beam to facilitate fuelling at sea.
 The Gray Ranger could carry 2,600 tons of fuel oil, 550 tons of diesel and 90 tons of petrol.
 On 2 September 1943, Convoy PQ.18 departed from Loch Ewe, bound for Archangel in Russia.
-Among the Convoy was the R.F.A.
-Grey Ranger.
+Among the Convoy was the RFA Gray Ranger.
 After unloading their cargoes at Archangel, the Convoy (renumbered Q.P.14) sailed on 13 September bound for Loch Ewe.
-Nine days into the voyage, almost safely in Home waters, the Gray Ranger was torpedoed by the German Type VIIC U-Boat U-435.
+On 22 September 1942, nine days into the voyage and almost safely in home waters, the Gray Ranger was torpedoed by the German Type VIIC U-Boat U-435.
 She suffered irreparable damage to her engines, so was scuttled and sank in the North Sea.
-Frank was killed in the explosion on 22 September 1942, aged just 19, and is remembered on the Tower Hill Memorial, London.
+Frank was killed in the explosion that day.
+The 19-year-old has no known grave so is commemorated on the Tower Hill Memorial, London.

 Gwyneth Mary Henton, Aircraftwoman 2nd Class, 2076298, Women’s Auxiliary Air Force.
 Gwyneth was born on 18 October 1923, the daughter of Edward Charles Henton and Mary Henton (nee Jones), of Merlin’s Villa, White Mill.
 She served with the Women’s Auxiliary Air Force, which had been established on 28 June 1939 for non-combat roles.
 Gwyneth died at Carmarthen on 9 December 1941 of broncho-pneumonia, which she had contracted on active service.
 She was just 18 years old.
 For some reason she is not commemorated by the CWGC, but she is buried with her parents at Abergwili.